 What are congenital heart defects?

-There are many different types of congenital heart defects.
+There are many types of congenital heart defects.
 They range from simple defects with no symptoms to complex defects with severe, life-threatening symptoms.

-Most people with complex heart defects continue to need special heart care throughout their lives.
-They may need to pay special attention to certain issues that their condition could affect, such as health insurance, employment, pregnancy and contraception, and preventing infection during routine health procedures.
-Today in the United States, about 1 million adults are living with congenital heart defects.
+Most people who have complex heart defects continue to need special heart care throughout their lives.
+They may need to pay special attention to how their condition affects issues such as health insurance, employment, birth control and pregnancy, and other health issues.

 How the heart works

+To understand congenital heart defects, it's helpful to know how a healthy heart works.
 Your child's heart is a muscle about the size of his or her fist.
-It works like a pump and beats 100,000 times a day.
+The heart works like a pump and beats 100,000 times a day.

 The heart has four chambers and four valves and is connected to various blood vessels.
-Veins are the blood vessels that carry blood from the body to the heart.
-Arteries are the blood vessels that carry blood away from the heart to the body.
+Veins are blood vessels that carry blood from the body to the heart.
+Arteries are blood vessels that carry blood away from the heart to the body.

 The illustration shows a cross-section of a healthy heart and its inside structures.
 The blue arrow shows the direction in which oxygen-poor blood flows from the body to the lungs.
 The red arrow shows the direction in which oxygen-rich blood flows from the lungs to the rest of the body.